YaminiKandi/JavaScript/16 Arrays.md

 console.log(iterator1.next().value);    // undefined
 ```

-#### 5. every():
+### 5. `every()`:
-* The `every()` method tests whether all elements in the array pass the test implemented by the provided function.
+* The every() method tests whether all elements in the array pass the test implemented by the provided function.
-* It returns a Boolean value.

 **Parameters**:
-1. callbackFn: A function to test for each element, taking three arguments: element, index(optional), array(optional)
+1. callbackFn: Function that produces an element of the new Array, taking three arguments:
+    - currentValue: The current element being processed in the array.
+    - index (Optional): The index of the current element being processed in the array.
+    - array (Optional): The array map was called upon.
 2. thisArg(optional): Return: true if the callbackFn function returns a truthy value for every array element.
 Otherwise, false

+**Return**: Boolean value.

 ```js
 const isBelowThreshold = (currentValue) => currentValue < 40;